The corporate tax rate in Malta is set at 35% and companies incorporated in Malta are subjected to tax in Malta on their worldwide income.

-Is an equity shareholder in a company which invests a minimum sum of € 1,164,000 and such investment is held for an uninterrupted period of 183 days; or
+- An equity shareholder with a minimum investment of € 1,164,000, and such investment is held for an uninterrupted period of 183 days

-As per the Malta tax structure, Dividends resulting from a participating holding in an EU resident company is exempted from tax in Malta in all cases.
+As per the Malta tax structure, dividends resulting from a participating holding in an EU resident company is exempted from tax in Malta in all cases.

 Upon receipt of a dividend, the shareholders would be eligible to claim a refund of the tax paid by the distributing company on income distributed as a dividend, depending on the type and source of income received.